-Performance under this Warranty shall be conditioned upon the first registered owner's or registered users's compliance with the following requirements:
+Performance under this warranty shall be conditioned upon the first registered owner's or registered user's compliance with the following requirements:

-- Owner or user shall verify that the pre-delivery service has been performed, all requested information recorded and that the selling dealer has signed the warranty registration - Owner or user shall promptly mail the warranty registration to PCM after accepting delivery. - Owner or user shall follow the instruction in the owner's manual regarding operation, break-in, lubrication, and fuel. - Owner or user shall follow or comply with the maintenance schedule, operation limits, and lay up instruction, as outlined in the owner's manual.
+(1) Owner or user shall verify that the pre-delivery service has been performed, all requested information recorded and that the selling dealer has signed the warranty registration.

+- (2) Owner or user shall promptly mail the warranty registration to PCM after accepting delivery. - (3) Owner or user shall follow the instructions in the owner's manual regarding operation, break-in, lubrication and fuel.

+(4) Owner or user shall follow or comply with the maintenance schedule, operation limits, and lay up instruction, as outlined in the owner's manual.